Articles for parents

 Help children become resilient

-The ability to bounce back from 'failures' is crucial as children's expectations of their own academic ability may not always be met.
-Encourage children to draw the positives from any given situation instead of focussing on the negatives.
+The ability to bounce back from setbacks is crucial as a child's expectations of their own academic ability may not always be met.
+Encourage children to find the positives in situations instead of focussing on the negatives.
 As an example, although a child may have finished with a low score on a reading comprehension test, they now know that their next step is to hone their skills and focus on getting a more in-depth understanding of the texts they are reading.

 Encourage children to have a voice